The 6 finalists will be on display! Free entry in to the exhibition!

 Guidelines: Paintings, drawings, photography, etchings, graphics, and/or other multimedia artwork will be accepted.
 Size dimensions are at the discretion of the artist.
 Submissions must be able to be moved or transported in a reasonable manner, in order to be considered.

-Submission: By March 21st, 2019, send a photo of the artwork and a link to a short video (no longer than two minutes) where you describe the work to firstname.lastname@example.org; please indicate NCUR Art Competition in the email subject heading.
+Submission: By March 21st, 2019, submit a photo of the artwork and a link to a short video (no longer than two minutes) where you describe the work; the link to submit artwork for the competition is at the bottom of this page.

 Review: All photos will be reviewed by a panel of jurors.
 Videos may be used to assist in the selection process.
 The top five submissions will be moved to the finalist stage; artists whose work is selected for this stage will be asked to send the original artwork to KSU.

 NCUR student participants will be invited to judge the top 5 artworks through the mobile NCUR app.
 The award recipients will be announced at the closing plenary.